qgis/QGIS-Documentation/source/working/working_with_raster.rst

 General Tab
 -------------

-The |tab| :guilabel:`General` tab displays basic information about the selected raster, including the layer source and  display name in the legend (which can be modified).
+The :guilabel:`General` tab displays basic information about the selected raster, including the layer source and  display name in the legend (which can be modified).
 This tab also shows a thumbnail of the layer, its legend symbol, and the palette.